 UBS Sector Funds invest in equities and may therefore be subject to high fluctuations in value.
-As these UBS Funds pursue an active management style, each Fund's performance can deviate substantially from that of its reference index.
 Focusing intentionally on individual sectors may entail additional risks.
 All investments are subject to market fluctuations.
-Every Fund has specific risks, which can significantly increase under unusual market conditions.
+Every fund has specific risks, which can significantly increase under unusual market conditions.
 The fund can use derivatives, which may result in additional risks (particularly counterparty risk).